The 2022 RazzSlam will consist of around 20 leagues, each comprised of 12 teams/managers.

 Every team’s optimal scoring lineup will be automatically scored each week (Monday through Sunday) from the required 42 starting positions.
 Managers will never have to choose who to start or bench on their rosters.

-42 round slow drafts will begin on Monday, March 8th at 12 PM ET.
+42 round slow drafts will begin on a TBD date in early March.
 Managers will have 4 hours to make each pick and clocks will freeze from 2 AM – 8 AM ET (picks can still be made while the clock is frozen).
 Please make your best effort to pick in a timely manner and utilize the queue/auto draft functions if you’re unavailable.
 The RazzSlam committee reserves the right to replace deadbeat drafters at their own discretion.

 |Corner Infielder (1B, 3B)||1|